 The only thing that beats the comforting flavor of this thick and hearty loaded baked potato soup is possibly the idea that it simmers on its own all day in a slow cooker. —Barbara Bleigh, Colonial Heights, Virginia

-I got this recipe from my aunt, a great cook.
-Topped with bacon, cheese and chives, this soup tastes just like a loaded baked potato!
-My husband and I love to hunker down with bowls of it on chilly nights. — Molly Seidel, Edgewood, NM
+I got this recipe from my aunt, a terrific cook.
+Full of bacon, cheese and chives, the soup tastes just like a loaded baked potato.
+My husband and I love to hunker down with it on chilly nights. —Molly Seidel, Edgewood, New Mexico

 Let the aroma of this savory soup waft through your home while you get ready for the holidays.
 I only have to slice some bread and prepare a salad to have dinner ready.
 For a thicker soup, mash half of the garbanzo beans before adding them to the slow cooker. —Paula Zsiray, Logan, Utah